Beliavsky/Fortran-with-ChatGPT/README.md

 # Fortran with ChatGPT
-Questions about Fortran answered by ChatGPT-4
+Questions about Fortran answered by ChatGPT-4.
+I add a **Note** when I think an answer needs to be amended.

 ---
 **Let's write a modern Fortran tutorial.
 Show a "Hello World" Fortran program with a comment line and explain how to compile and run the program on Linux and Windows.**